Year 11 Steps to Success 2022-23

 - Deliberate Practice Club

-Students will be able to pick up a printed past paper and complete it in Perfect Climate 1 under the supervision of Senior Leadership Team staff members.
+On Wednesdays and Thursdays every week during Spring Term 1, from 2.45pm to 3.30pm (and longer if required) a dedicated study space in the library has been set up for Year 11 students to deliberately practice exam past papers from a full range of subjects and courses.
+Students are be able to pick up a printed past paper and complete it in Perfect Climate 1 under the supervision of Senior Leadership Team staff members.
 Mark sheets are available for students to check their answers or their papers will be sent to the relevant subject leads to check.

-Deliberate Practice Club is open to any Year 11 who wishes to practice doing past past papers.
 Please note, some students who are being mentored will be required to attend two Deliberate Practice Club’s a week as a compulsory part of their mentoring programme.

 - February Mock Exam 2 Calendar

 Students will sit a second set of mocks this term, starting the week commencing 6th February over two school weeks (the half term holiday sits in between week 1 and week 2).
-Please find a downloadable PDF version at the bottom in the blue tab below.

 WEEK Date Session Timetabled Subjects Subject / Exam Paper / Length Room 2Mon 6th Feb1 Option A 2 Option B 3 Option C Tue 7th Feb1 N En / P Sc 2 N Ma / P En 3 Boost Wed 8th Feb1 N Ma / P En 2 N Sc / P Ma Science Trilogy / Biology Paper 1 / 1h 15m